LouisMazel/maz-ui/apps/docs/docs/composables/use-display-names.md

 ## Key Features

-- Fetches language display names based on ISO codes
+- Fetches display names based on ISO codes
 - Supports multiple locales
-- Provides functions to get display names for all possible languages
+- Provides functions to get display names for all possible display names
 - Handles errors gracefully and provides fallback values

 ## Basic Usage

-To see `useLanguageDisplayNames` in action, you can try out the following demo.
-This demo showcases how to use the composable to fetch and display language names dynamically based on user input.
+To see `useDisplayNames` in action, you can try out the following demo.
+This demo showcases how to use the composable to fetch and display display names dynamically based on user input.

 <ComponentDemo>
   <div class="maz-flex maz-flex-col maz-gap-4 maz-items-start">